 The Version field shall be configured as 1.

 The Type field shall be configured according to clause 6.3.
-The Reset message is used to send a error message in response to a malformed Confirmable message in CoAP layer.
+The Reset message is used to indicate an error in response to a malformed message in CoAP layer.

 In case of a request, the Code field indicates the CoAP Method.
 If the oneM2M operation is sent as a Blocking request the oneM2M Operation parameter shall be mapped to a CoAP Method according to the table 6.2.1-1.
 In non-blocking and flex blocking cases, the request shall use the CoAP POST method, and the Operation parameter shall be mapped as described in clause 6.2.2.3.